 A key priority is to improve the digital delivery of our communications.
-The Pension Team continues to work closely with the Council's Communications Officers to enhance the web site.
+The Pension Team continues to work closely with the Council's Communications Officers to enhance the website.

-The project team is currently developing Member Self Service to be rolled out for pensioner members.
-This will allow pensioner members to view their monthly pension payments and change bank details.
+The project team is currently developing Member Self Service (MSS) to be rolled out for pensioner members.
+This will allow pensioner members to view their monthly pension payments, change bank details and view P60s.